 - Place the vehicle on a level surface and hold it in an upright position.
-A slight tilt to the side can result in a false reading. - Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes for the oil level to settle for an accurate reading, and then check the oil level through the engine oil level check window located at the bottom-left side of the crankcase.
+A slight tilt to the side can result in a false reading. - 2.
+Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes for the oil level to settle for an accurate reading, and then check the oil level through the engine oil level check window.